-Suzanna Ivanič is a University Lecturer in Early Modern Europe at the Faculty of History, Cambridge.
+Suzanna Ivanič is a Lecturer in Early Modern Europe at the School of History, University of Kent.
 Her research focuses on religious materiality in early modern central Europe with a particular interest in Prague.
-Recent and forthcoming published work includes articles for Visual Communication and Cultural and Social History, object case studies for the Fitzwilliam Museum’s Treasured Possessions exhibition catalogue and a chapter on religious material culture in The Routledge Handbook of Material Culture in Early Modern Europe.
+Recent published work includes articles for Visual Communication and Cultural and Social History, and a chapter on religious material culture in The Routledge Handbook of Material Culture in Early Modern Europe.
 She is currently completing a monograph based on her doctoral dissertation.

 Louis Morris (Webmaster)